Police Chief: Uber Self-Driving Car 'Likely' Not At Fault In Fatal Crash - Slashdot

 Neither a programmer nor a car is deciding if it hits 2 3 4 or 1 person.
 If the thing in its lane is not going away, and the car has not stopped in front of it: it is hit.
 As simpel as that.

-What is next is a realtime auction between the life insurance companies of the potential vic
+What is next is a realtime auction between the life insurance companies of the potential victims to determine who gets hit.

 Re: (Score:2)